Multidistrict litigation

-In United States law, multidistrict litigation (MDL) refers to a special federal legal procedure designed to speed the process of handling complex cases, such as air disaster litigation or complex product liability suits.
+In United States law, multidistrict litigation (MDL) refers to a special federal legal procedure designed to speed the process for handling complex cases with numerous plaintiffs making similar claims, such as air disaster litigation or complex product liability suits.

 Description

 MDL cases occur when "civil actions involving one or more common questions of fact are pending in different districts."
 In order to efficiently process cases that could involve hundreds (or thousands) of plaintiffs in dozens of different federal courts that all share common issues, the Judicial Panel on Multidistrict Litigation (JPML) decides whether cases should be "centralized" under the MDL statute ("centralization" is the JPML's term of art for MDL transfers), and if so, where the cases should be transferred.
 Cases subject to MDL are sent from one court, known as the transferor, to another, known as the transferee, for all pretrial proceedings and discovery.
 If a case is not settled or dismissed in the transferee court, it is remanded (that is, sent back) to the transferor court for trial.

 It is common for the JPML to learn after ordering centralization of the existence of additional pending actions involving the same or similar questions of fact as the actions it had just centralized.
 Either they had already been filed but the JPML was unaware of them at the time, or they were filed after centralization.
 These so-called "tag-along actions" are almost always also subject to centralization once they come to the attention of the panel.